ziutek/simple_go_wiki/README.md

 * Basic knowledge about HTML and HTTP.
 * Knowledge about MySQL and mysql command-line tool.
 * MySQL account with permissions to create tables.
-* Last version of Go compiler - [see Go homepage](http://golang.org/doc/install.html)
+* Last version of Go compiler - see [Go homepage](http://golang.org/doc/install.html)

 ## Database

 Let's start by creating a definition of the article in the database.

-If you have got your own MySQL server installation, you have full privileges to it.
+If you have your own MySQL server installation, you have full privileges to it.
 In this case, you can create a separate database for this example:

     $ mysql -u root -p